h-shimamoto/dpdk-ovs/docs/04_Sample_Configurations/01_IVSHM.md

 ### Copy Files

-Login to the VM and copy across the files
+Login to the VM and copy across the files.

 ```bash
 mkdir -p /mnt/ovs